Kulshanperera/Booking_APITesting-/README.md

 **Chapter 07**

 * Install Jenkins
+*
+should have requirnment Java 11 or 17

 * Run Postman collections using Jenkins

 * CRON pattern

+Use cron pattern to schedule the jobs in jenkings

+* - Single Star - minitues (0,59)
+** - Double - hours (1,23)
+*** - Thirple - days of a month (1-31)
+**** - Quadruple - Month (1- 12)
+***** - Quintuple - Day of the week (1-7/Monday to Sunday)

+Jenkings - > configure - > Build triggers -> Build Periodically -> schedule -> */1 * * * *
+//including space /1 is indicate to build it every minite

 * Run Newman and generate html report using Jenkins

+should have configure node path as a system varable to access to Newman commad in jenkings run api collection and generate report using newman in jenkings

+Create a windown batfile using below command newman run "CollectionfilePath\\FileName.json" -e "environmentFilePath\\FileName.json" --reporters=cli,htmlextra